Marjorie Scardino: Career

 Before 1985, Scardino was the publisher of The Georgia Gazette.

 She is the board chair of the MacArthur Foundation and a board member of the Carter Center.
 She is an Honorary Fellow of the Royal Society of Arts.
 She also won the 2002 Benjamin Franklin Medal.

 In 2007, she was listed 17th on the Forbes list of the 100 most powerful women in the World.

 On October 3, 2012, it was announced that she will step down as CEO of Pearson to be replaced by John Fallon.

-In December 2013, she joined the board of Twitter as its first female director, after a controversy involving a lack of diversity on the Twitter board.
+In December 2013, she joined the board of Twitter, Inc. as its first female director, after a controversy involving a lack of diversity on the Twitter board.

 Personal life

 Scardino is married to Albert Scardino, whom she worked with during her time at The Georgia Gazette and later a media reporter for The New York Times.
 She has three children, Adelaide, Will and Hal (producer and former child actor).

 Although she was born in the United States, she has taken British citizenship.